Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 At this point you should know how to use Zokrates to create zero knowledge proofs and verify them from the command line.
 You should also be able to publish a verifier to a blockchain, generate proofs from the command line, and submit them using JavaScript.

-However, one important feature is still missing.
-Users don't typically use the command line when they communicate with the blockchain.
-They use dapps written in JavaScript, so they can do all the processing inside their own browsers without having to worry about installing software.

-I hope to have another tutorial soon that teachs you how to create dapps that use Zokrates and submit proofs to the blockchain.